trustoncloud/api-change-log-for-aws/README.md

 Semantic Changelogs

- - we use the nodejs sdk repo which produce nice machine readable diffs with the service team logs.
+ - It uses the botocore SDK repo which produces nice machine readable diffs with the service team logs.

 This uses https://github.com/casey/just as a replacement for make.